rfielding/padlock/README.md

 ![pairing equation](https://render.githubusercontent.com/render/math?math=\color{gray}\hat%20e[s%20H1_0%2Bs%20H1_1%2B\cdots,f%20G2]=\hat%20e[f%20H1_0%2Bf%20H1_1%2B\cdots,s%20G2])

 The pairing swaps `s` and `f`.
-This is a deterministic bit that is `xor` with another value to yield the key.
+This is a deterministic bit that is `xor` with another value to yield the key.  `s G2` is the public key of the CA.  `f G2` is the public key of the file.

 ## TODO